sachinlim/ebay_airflow/README.md

 ## Data Extraction

 The first phase to extract data focuses on getting all of the price data on eBay.
-Using the [eBay Advanced Search](https://www.ebay.co.uk/sch/ebayadvsearch) (EAS) feature, it is possible to see sold listings and get an idea on the market value.
-The sold price is indicated in green, below, with the filters of these items being used and UK only.
+Using the [eBay Advanced Search](https://www.ebay.co.uk/sch/ebayadvsearch) (EAS) feature, it is possible to see sold listings and get an idea on the market value. eBay indicates the sold prices in green, below, with the filters of these items being used and UK only.

 ![image](https://user-images.githubusercontent.com/80691974/218758566-f85ac308-2fe8-433d-b7ac-f53c7db34fa5.png)